monaca/monaca-cli/README.md

 ```
 create  ........  create a new Monaca project
+preview ........  runs a local web server for preview
+debug ..........  run app on device using Monaca Debugger
+remote build  ..  build project on Monaca Cloud
 login  .........  sign in to Monaca Cloud
 logout  ........  sign out from Monaca Cloud
 clone  .........  clone project from the Monaca Cloud